thisisulb/SpiritwalkerKit/README.md

 Requires: Spirit Essence: Crane - Mystic Insight.

 **Credits**
-- Blizzard Entertainment for the Spirit Animal Animations which I ported from World of Warcraft.
 - Argent77 for his WeiDU functions and work on NearInfinity
 - Keerian for the Italian translation
 - Aedan and Improbabile for proofreading (Italian translation)